maths/moodle-qtype_stack/doc/en/Developer/Updating_JSXGraph.md

 ## 4. Create minified file

 Use `grunt amd` in the `amd` folder to create the minified versions in `amd/build`.

-See [https://docs.moodle.org/dev/Javascript_Modules](https://docs.moodle.org/dev/Javascript_Modules) how to properly setup nodejs and grunt.
+See [https://docs.moodle.org/dev/Javascript_Modules](https://docs.moodle.org/dev/Javascript_Modules) on how to properly setup nodejs and grunt.